Executive Director - NREMT

 - Experience managing or serving on a local, state or national EMS board or advisory council

-Candidates should provide a cover letter describing their interest in and qualifications for the position, a resume, and the names and telephone numbers of three professional references.
+Please upload as 1 document: cover letter describing their interest in and qualifications for the position, a resume, and the names and telephone numbers of three professional references.
 All inquiries will be kept confidential.
 References will not be contacted until the candidates have been notified.
-For full consideration, materials should be received by close of business on October 16, 2017.
+For full consideration, materials should be received by close of business on October 20, 2017.
 The decision regarding selection of the Executive Director will be made by the NREMT Board of Directors.
 For more information about the NREMT, candidates are encouraged to visit NREMT.org.